Giannipoulis/Global-Energy-Consumption-Sustainability-Analysis/README.md

 This project demonstrates the ability to turn raw public datasets into a structured analytical solution that supports sustainability benchmarking and evidence-based decision-making.

+**Key Energy and Sustainability Insights

+Oil-rich economies remain highly carbon intensive.
+The top 6 per-capita emitters are all oil producers, and high-income oil economies such as Qatar, Bahrain, Kuwait, and Saudi Arabia emit about 555,152 tonnes of CO₂ per $1 billion GDP, around 2.3x more CO₂ per dollar of GDP than the average and about 1.8x less energy-efficient than non-oil countries.

+Renewable energy remains extremely low in some oil exporters.
+These countries average only 0.3% renewable energy share, which is about 100x lower than the global average of 30%, despite having strong solar potential.

+Qatar is an extreme outlier.
+Qatar emits about 620x more CO₂ per person than Burundi and roughly 12x the global average, reflecting LNG production, aluminum, cooling demand, and subsidized domestic energy.

+Norway shows a different path.
+Norway achieves more than 60% renewable domestic energy, mostly hydroelectric, while maintaining world-leading GDP per capita, and its per-capita emissions are about 3.7x lower than the average of the Gulf oil countries.

+Global emissions are highly concentrated.
+China, the US, and India account for 63.7% of global CO₂ emissions while producing 51% of global GDP and holding a large share of the world’s population.

+High-income countries dominate economic output.
+They generate about 64.4% of global GDP with only 17.4% of the population, while low-income countries hold 9.4% of the population but generate only 0.5% of GDP.

+Energy use rises sharply with income.
+A person in a high-income country consumes about 79x more energy than someone in a low-income country.

+Some countries show a sustainable growth path.
+Uruguay, Paraguay, Guatemala, and Brazil combine development with relatively high renewable shares, around 57.8%, 58.8%, 62.1%, and 46.5% respectively.

 **Challenges Solved**

 Inconsistent country naming across datasets.